angular/angular/aio/content/guide/image-directive-setup.md

 A loader function for the `NgOptimizedImage` directive takes an object with the `ImageLoaderConfig` type (from `@angular/common`) as its argument and returns the absolute URL of the image asset.
 The `ImageLoaderConfig` object contains the `src`and `width` properties.

-Note: a custom loader must support requesting images at various widths in order for `rawSrcset` to work properly.
+Note: a custom loader must support requesting images at various widths in order for `ngSrcset` to work properly.